 There are no statutes or regulations that mandate the qualifications of the person preparing a PEAR.
 Typically, the generalist coordinates the gathering of information and writes the PEAR and the workplan.
 Note: Because the PEAR “sets the stage” for the remaining phases of project delivery, it is recommended that an Associate-level planner with at least 6 months experience in project delivery prepare the PEAR.

 Caltrans uses various tools to plan and track projects as they progress through the project development process from inception to completion.
-One of these tools is the WBS, which allows the PDT and project task managers to develop a workplan to identify resources and timeframes to provide products necessary to deliver the project.
+One of these tools is the Work Breakdown Structure (WBS), which allows the PDT and project task managers to develop a workplan to identify resources and timeframes to provide products necessary to deliver the project.
 The workplan is a resource-loaded schedule.
-Hours are estimated on “Attachment B” for the completed environmental documentation, environmental permits, environmental review of final PS&E, environmental commitments compliance and monitoring before, during, and after construction, and the sub-tasks required to complete these activities.
+Hours are estimated using the "Bottom Up Tool” for the completed environmental documentation, environmental permits, environmental review of final PS&E, environmental commitments compliance and monitoring before, during, and after construction, and the sub-tasks required to complete these activities.

-The latest WBS guide is available in the Guide to Project Delivery Workplan Standards.
-The WBS manual explains why and how to prepare project resources and schedule, and it defines the WBS activity codes, which are necessary to estimate resources and schedule for the PEAR.
+The latest WBS guide is available in the Workplan Standards Guide.
+The WBS manual explains why and how to develop project resources and schedule, and it defines the WBS activity codes, which are necessary to estimate resources and schedule for the PEAR.

 The generalist estimates the hours necessary to complete Levels 5, 6, 7, and 8, taking into account the specialists' estimates (please note that the "Level" to which a process is resourced may vary by District and project).
 Several tools are available to develop an estimate, including PERT.
-PEAR Attachment B on the SER Forms and Templates page is available in a PERT version and a non-PERT version.
-The Guide to Project Delivery Workplan Standards (pages 9–10) provides an accepted estimating method and additional useful information.
+The Workplan Standards Guide (pages 9–10) provides an accepted estimating method and additional useful information.
 Check the applicable District/Region policy and procedures for developing environmental resource estimates.

 While the PEAR estimate is preliminary and subject to adjustments as the project progresses, it is important to strive for as much accuracy as possible in estimating resources, cost, and schedule.
 Underestimating environmental resources impacts project schedules, erodes customer confidence, and contributes to faulty historical data for future estimating efforts.
 On the other hand, overestimating may prevent other needed projects from being funded.